Shanghai reports 12 new COVID deaths as frustrations boil over

 Shanghai's full-city lockdown began at the start of April, though many residents have been confined to their homes for much longer.

+Tang Jiafu, a city official, acknowledged on Saturday that the disruptions were putting Shanghai's environmental health under pressure, with less than half of its sanitation workers currently active, affecting garbage collection rates.

-But even after shutting down for more than 30 days, some compounds are still reporting new cases, casting doubt on the efficacy of China's approach.
+Even after shutting down for more than 30 days, some compounds are still reporting new cases, casting doubt on the efficacy of China's approach.

 "This is a significant amount of time and does have mental health impacts: people are exhausted and frustrated," said Dantas.